egruel/drupal8-graphql-server/README.md

 ### Configuration

-Enable all graphQL modules, except the mutations ones, unless you know what you are doing Then in back-office, expose entities as graphQL api at /admin/config/graphql/content Don't forget to attach the fields to a display mode, for example, the default one.
+Enable all graphQL modules, except the mutations ones, unless you know what you are doing

+Then in back-office, *expose entities to graphQL* api at /admin/config/graphql/content

+Don't forget to attach the fields to a display mode, for example, the default one.
 You can then use display mode to format the output of graphQL